mavillez/Oblivion/docs/source/scripts.rst

   sbatch ./script_name.sh

-if you are in the folder where the script is, othertwise you need to put the path to the script, .e.g.,
+if you are in the folder where the script is, othertwise the path to the folder where the script is must be added, .e.g.,

 .. code-block:: bash

   sbatch PATH/script_name.sh

 The scripts include all the needed information about the requested resources (cores, number of CPUs, memory, etc.,), computing time, and account to be charged.
 In addition the script can include compilation instructions, setup of system variables, loading modules, etc..

 1. Setting System Variables in the Scripts